< Browse to Previous Essay | Browse to Next Essay >

-J Harlen Bretz was a geologist whose ideas about the origins of the "scablands" of Eastern Washington evoked ridicule when he first proposed them, in the 1920s, but eventually revolutionized the science of geology.
-Bretz argued that the deep canyons and pockmarked buttes of the scablands had been created by a sudden, catastrophic flood -- not, as most of his peers believed, by eons of gradual erosion.
+J Harlen Bretz was a geologist who launched one of the great controversies of modern science by arguing, in the 1920s, that the deep canyons and pockmarked buttes of the arid "scablands" of Eastern Washington had been created by a sudden, catastrophic flood -- not, as most of his peers believed, by eons of gradual erosion.
 It was a bold challenge to the prevailing principle of "uniformitarianism," which held that the earth was shaped by processes that can be observed in the present.
-Since a flood of the almost Biblical proportions envisioned by Bretz had never been seen, it was dismissed as a throwback to the pre-scientific doctrine of "catastrophism."
+Since a flood of the almost Biblical proportions envisioned by Bretz had never been seen, the idea was dismissed as a throwback to the pre-scientific doctrine of "catastrophism."
 Not until the 1940s did other geologists begin to present new evidence supporting the flood theory.
 Satellite imagery in the 1970s provided the final vindication.
 Bretz had the satisfaction of living long enough to see his once heretical ideas become the new orthodoxy.
 In 1979, at age 96, he received the Penrose Medal, geology's highest honor.
 He later reportedly told his son: "All my enemies are dead, so I have no one to gloat over" (Smithsonian).

 Michigan Farmer’s Son